 3. Article will challenge readers' thinking.

 4. Material is timely.
 Anniversaries of composers or choral events offer timely opportunities for articles.

 5. Premise is well defined, supported, and developed.
 The purpose of the article should be clear.
-The author should supply convincing evidence to support their thesis, developing the premise so that a reader unfamiliar with the topic will understand the article's arguments.
+The author should supply convincing evidence to support their thesis.

 9. Most of the ideas seem to be the author's, and quotes enhance the article.
 Secondary-source quotes offering analytical descriptions of scores are not as strong as original musical insights, unless the source of the citation has special significance.
 Analyses that take a "road-map" approach to the score by simply listing all musical events as they occur cause readers to lose interest.

 12. Material is not readily available in other publications.
 If a topic has been covered in a recent book or journal that overlaps Choral Journal readership, it is assumed that readers who are interested in that topic will find that material.
 Material that may be considered common knowledge by some may be new to nascent conductors and, if originally presented in a new context, can prove valuable.